COVID-19 Safety Protocols, 2020

 - Personal hygiene: Entrances to the marina, event spaces, marina facilities and embarkation gangways on yachts will have hand sanitizing stations.
 There will be additional hand washing facilities provided onboard yachts (upon the crews consent) with a restroom provided by obliging exhibiting yachts allocated to charter broker use, encouraging all participants to regularly wash and disinfect their hands and to reduce use of public restrooms ashore.

 - Registration physical distancing: Yacht Show registration for attendees and yacht crew will be held outdoors under a tented area with three separated registration tables reached by three separated lines, each line to have six foot distances marked for social distancing.
 Registration documents, such as dock maps, show information, etc. shall be provided in clear plastic sleeves so that they may be easily sanitized with wipes.
-Yacht Crew registration shall be open 8am – 6pm on November 10th and Charter Yacht Broker Registration shall be open 8am – 8pm on November 11th and 8am – 3pm on the 12th, 13th and 14th.
+Yacht Crew registration shall be open November 10th and Charter Yacht Broker Registration shall be open November 11th, 12th, 13th and 14th.

 - Food and beverage stations: Food shall be pre-packaged in compostable take-out containers and served with compostable knives and forks.
 Packaging of the food containers shall take place in the commercial kitchen of our exclusive caterer Moe’s Fresh Market.
 If any queuing is anticipated food shall be distributed from multiple stations reached by lines with six foot distance floor markings with the assistance of onsite social distance ambassadors who shall discourage crowds from gathering.